tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_responses_and_schema.md

 Rouge and Pygments rely on "lexers" to indicate how the code should be highlighted.
 For example, some common lexers are `java`, `json`, `html`, `xml`, `cpp`, `dotnet`, and `javascript`.

-If you don't have any syntax highlighters to integrate directly into your authoring tool, you can add syntax highlighting manually for each code sample by pasting it into [syntaxhighlight.in](http://syntaxhighlight.in/).
+If you don't have any syntax highlighters to integrate directly into your authoring tool, you can use an online syntax highlighter such as [tohtml.com/jScript/](https://tohtml.com/jScript/).
+However, manually pasting code into these editors will be tedious and probably unsustainable.

 ## Strategies for documenting nested objects